 Choosing an Attorney

 If you are unsure whether you have grounds to file for a divorce, it is important that you speak with an experienced divorce attorney as soon as possible.
 Your attorney will be able to tell you whether the facts in your case are sufficient to file for divorce on the ground of habitual cruel and inhuman treatment.
 Arguably the most important part of starting the divorce process is finding the right divorce attorney.
 If you have been searching the Mississippi area for a qualified, experienced divorce attorney, look no further than Vic Carmody Jr., P.A.
 Over the years, we have helped numerous families pursue favorable outcomes.
 Although facing divorce is not a pleasant experience, there are many potential strategies that can be used to protect assets and provide for family members in the event of divorce.
-Call/contact us today for your free consultation to learn more.
+Call/contact us today for your consultation to learn more.

 Please also see us on mississippi-lawyers.com and view our reviews on avvo.com, superlawyers.com, and martindale.com.
 Our email address is mississippi-lawyers.com and our office phone number is (601) 948 – 4444 option 1.